camunda/camunda-docs-manual/content/user-guide/task-forms/_index.md

 * When no variable exists with the same name as the form field key, then a new process variable will be created and gets the value from the submission.

 ## Deployment

+You can deploy each single Camunda Form directly from the Modeler (since Modeler Version 5.0.0).

 If you want to include your Camunda Form as part of the `deployment`, then you need to deploy the `.form` file in the same deployment as the respective `.bpmn` diagram - for example using the Camunda Modeler.